UncleChair/gf-jwt/README.md

-# THIS REPOSITORY IS NO LONGER MAINTANED

-The new repository can be found at: https://github.com/golang-jwt/jwt

-# gf-jwt v2
+# gf-jwt v3

-This is a middleware for Gf framework.
+This is a jwt middleware for GoFrame.

 It uses jwt-go to provide a jwt authentication middleware.
 It provides additional handler functions to provide the login api that will generate the token and an additional refresh handler that can be used to refresh tokens.